lecjlg/barc-docs/docs/source/userguide.rst

 Load button
 ^^^^^^^^^^^

 The load button will load your previous annotations and text back into the BARC inteface.
-By selecting the load button previous Title are displayed in the drop-down list.
-Select the title to load the previous work.
+By selecting the load button previous saved worked sessions are displayed in the drop-down list.
+Select the required title to load previous work.

 Export button
 ^^^^^^^^^^^^^
-The export button provides the user with a tool to export their annotations, notes, metadata and FOREST data details as a single document.
+The export button provides the user with a tool to export their annotations, notes, metadata and details and the loaded data as a single document.
-The annotations will be outputted as a full screen image and include the current timestep of data with all the markings, custom lines and glyphs.
+The annotations will be outputted as a full screen image and include all the markings, custom lines and glyphs.
 It will also combine the contents of all the freeform textboxes and outline what meta data was selected in the checkboxes at the bottom of the labook.
-The FOREST data details will included below the image data, this will outline the data file loaded, the variable and the specfic timestep.
+Key information about The data within FOREST wil also be included in the report.
+This will be included below the image data, and will specify the data file loaded, the variable and the timestep.

 Clear button
 ^^^^^^^^^^^^